asuh/front-end-windows/readme.md

 Next, enable the Virtual Machine Platform.

     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-(or if you're on version 1903 or 1909)

-    Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -NoRestart

 Once you restart, set WSL 2 as the default.

     wsl --set-default-version 2

-Now it's time to choose your Linux distro, which I recommend the [lastest version of Ubuntu](https://www.microsoft.com/store/apps/9n6svws3rx71)
+Now it's time to choose your Linux distro, which I recommend the [lastest version of Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)

+### Windows Terminal

-Once installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.
-I'd recommend install cURL for installing other packages too.
+Once WSL is installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.
+Before we continue, let's install one more highly recommended program called *Windows Terminal*.

+    choco install microsoft-windows-terminal

+This app gives us one place to use all Windows command line apps: Command Prompt, Powershell, and WSL default shell.
+Any time I use this, I search for it and right-click to open as Administrator.

+Next, I'd recommend installing cURL in your distro for installing other Linux packages too.
+So for this next command, let's open Windows Terminal and go to the shell for your distro (Ubuntu in my case).

     sudo apt-get install curl

 For more detailed instructions for installing WSL on Windows 10, [here's detailed guide with more front-end minded advice](https://www.smashingmagazine.com/2019/09/moving-javascript-development-bash-windows/).

+### WSL performance can suffer

+WSL has one caveat that I can't overcome yet, which is the performance hit.
+I've had my environment set up, using Windows Terminal or another terminal in VSCodium, running and NPM script or just trying to `git status` my project, and it TAKES FOREVER.
+It's one of the worst issues I've had with WSL.
+There are fixes slowly being added to Windows but it's a slow rollout.
+In the meantime, if you have issues with `npm`, `webpack`, `gulp`, `git`, or one of many other utilities, try using Powershell or Git Bash (if you installed git for Windows).

 ### Projects Directory